vyomasystems-lab/challenges-Diwakar-12/level1_design2/README.md

           next_state = SEQ_10;
       end
 ```
-For the sequence detect design, the logic should be in state seq1 if input 1 is given means then the next state should be the same state  ``next_state=SEQ_1`` instead of ``IDLE`` as in the design code.
+For the sequence detect design, the logic is if ithe current state is seq1 and  if input 1 is given means then the next state should be the same state  ``next_state=SEQ_1`` instead of ``IDLE`` as in the design code for non sequence overlapping case.

+This identification of bug in sequence detector is corrected using *state diagram* realization for requires application of non-sequence overlapping

 ## Design Fix
 Updating the design and re-running the test makes the test pass.